Ryann O'Toole: The Big Break

 O'Toole was a cast member on the reality television competition show, The Big Break Sandals Resort, which aired in 2010 on Golf Channel.
 O'Toole finished in sixth place out of eleven golfers competing.

 Personal life

-O'Toole resides in Scottsdale, Arizona.
-She is divorced from Gina Marra.
+She is openly gay.
+After coming out to her parents in high school, she experienced a strained relationship with them and found solace in golf.